resources background

 }

 For enterprise-scale use cases involving thousands or millions of domains, WhoisFreaks supports file-based bulk WHOIS lookups through the dashboard.
+The file upload method accepts plain text (.txt) or CSV files with one domain per line, processes them asynchronously, and emails the completed CSV when the job finishes.

-Step 1: Prepare Your File
+Step 1: Prepare the file

 example1.com